Quick Pickled Watermelon Rind

 But have you ever heard of Watermelon Pickles?
 Prepare to have your mind blown.

-Crunchy, sweet and spicy Pickled Watermelon Rind is a wonderfully unique snack that can be enjoyed by itself, as a side, or added to some of your favorite dishes.
+Crunchy, sweet, tender, and spicy Pickled Watermelon Rind is a wonderfully unique snack that can be enjoyed by itself, as a side, or added to some of your favorite dishes.

 They are easy to prepare in just 30 minutes with a simple stovetop pickling solution.
 Then the watermelon just sits in the refrigerator until pickled perfection is achieved, with no traditional canning necessary.